rschristopher/ischristtrue.com/src/modern-views/free-will.md

  [five points of Calvinism](https://en.wikipedia.org/wiki/Calvinism#Five_Points_of_Calvinism) (known by the mnemonic acronym TULIP).
-And exactly like the emergence of semi-Pelagianism, there inevitably arose rationalistic Arminianism, many of these views are superficially similar to the orthodox view of synergism.
+And exactly like the emergence of semi-Pelagianism, there inevitably arose rationalistic Arminianism.
+Many of these views are
+ superficially similar to the Roman Catholic view of synergism.
 What followed in the century after Dort was a migration away from strict monergism but not stopping at Arminianism, instead leading inevitably towards